LuisPerazaRo/modulardissociation/README.md

 newmatLT=localThresholding(pat_matrix,deg);
 newmatLT=newmatLT(:,:,2);
 ```
 With the thresholded matrix, estimate network commnunities with the Louvain's algorithm (from the BCT).
 For this example I will run Louvain's 50 times.
 Current publications recommend > 500 iterations of the algorithm, although this number depends on the network size.
-For the code below, I am comparing and saving, at each iteration of the for loop, the new estimated community stored in CiLT variable that shows a higher modularity index Q.
+For the code below, I am comparing and saving (at each iteration of the for loop) the new estimated community stored in CiLT variable that shows a higher modularity index Q.
 ```Matlab
 modularityLT=0;
 for iter=1:50